 The Power of Collaboration

 Project 8 was created by the United Nations Office of the Secretary-General, the United Nations Foundation and The Demand Institute (jointly operated by The Conference Board and Nielsen).
+Nielsen’s support of Project 8 is part of its Data for Good efforts to share consumer insights and data with the world, including nonprofits and academic researchers, to make a difference.

 The project is guided by an advisory group from the founding organizations: